gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/it-test-db-sidecar-jenkins.md

 order to verify the code works as expected.
 Therefore a clean database is needed for every CI-job.
 One solution is to use a shared instance of the database in your existing test-environment which get cleaned before and after a job.
-But this suffers from being "shared" since you never can run multiple CI-jobs in parallel because the jobs would interfere with each other.
+But this suffers from being "shared" and you never can run multiple CI-jobs in parallel without jobs interfering with each other.

 A much better solution is to use the [Sidecar-Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar)